Bayesian Inference with the l1-ball Prior: Solving Combinatorial Problems with Exact Zeros: Introduction

-In these Bayesian models, although the posterior are not exactly zero, the close-to-zero estimates are adequate for the common variable selection problems.
-However, for the above $l_1$-trick methods, it faces challenges to build the Bayesian equivalency using the continuous shrinkage priors.
-First, the success of an $l_1$-trick would require some {\em transform} of the parameter to be zero (for example, the sum of changes over a long period of time in the change-point detection case).
-To that end, the continuous shrinkage prior placed on the individual elements, collectively, do not have a sufficiently large probability for the transform to be near zero.
+In these Bayesian models, although the posterior is not exactly zero, the close-to-zero estimates are adequate for the common variable selection problems.
+However, for the above {over-parameterize-then-sparsify strategy}, it faces challenges to build the Bayesian equivalency using the continuous shrinkage priors.
+First, the success of {such a strategy} would require some {\em transform} of the parameter to be zero (for example, the sum of changes over a long period of time in the change-point detection case).
+To that end, the continuous shrinkage prior placed on the individual elements, collectively, does not have a sufficiently large probability for the transform to be near zero.
 Second, there are problems in assigning a prior directly on the transform.
 Most importantly, the transform is often in a constrained space (for example, the distance matrix for points in $\mathbb{R}^p$ being low-rank); hence the prescribed prior density is in fact incomplete, missing an intractable normalizing that could have an impact on the amount of shrinkage.